wp-plugins/responsive-column-widgets/readme.txt

 * **sidebar** - the ID of the sidebar to show.
 Default: responsive_column_widgets.
 For the twenty-twelve theme, sidebar-1, would show the default first sidebar contents.
 * **maxwidgets** - the allowed number of widgets to display.
 Set 0 for no limitation.
 Default: 0.
 * **maxrows** - the allowed number of rows to display.
 Set 0 for no limitation.
 Default: 0.
-* **omit** - the numbers of the widget order of the items to omit, separated by commas. e.g. **3, 5** would skip the third and fifth registered widgtes.
+* **omit** - the numbers of the widget order of the items to omit, separated by commas. e.g. **3, 5** would skip the third and fifth registered widgets.
-* **showonly** - the numbers of the widget order of the items to show, separated by commas. e.g. **2, 7** would only show the second and seventh registered widtges.
+* **showonly** - the numbers of the widget order of the items to show, separated by commas. e.g. **2, 7** would only show the second and seventh registered widgets.
 Other items will be skipped.
 * **label** - the label name of the widget box.
 Default: Responsive Column Widgets.

 = Video Tutorials =